-Add smaller shrubs and perennials in front and thrill how bright colors "pop" against that beautiful contrasting dark foliage.
+Add smaller shrubs and perennials in front and you'll be thrilled how the bright colors "pop" against that contrasting dark foliage.
 Try pairing it with red Roses, pink Breath of Heaven, Goldflame Spirea, or sculptural plants like Mad About Mangave or Adam's Needle Yucca.

-For a modern look around your pool deck, use a single variety of and easy care edging plant in front of Merlot.
+For a modern look around your pool deck, use a single variety of an easy-care edging plant in front of Merlot.
 Try Fortnight Lily to pull the maroon foliage color together.
-It will establish itself in high style but require very little maintenance.
+It will establish itself in high-style but require very little maintenance.

 You'll love the charming presentation of a vase-shaped form and dense, semi-upright habit.
 Perfect for smaller landscapes, this tree can also be grouped together to add a punch of color in a mixed tree or large shrub planting.
 Try it as an effective understory tree placed in front of larger native trees.